-For improved pastures there are a range of grazing strategies to meet different animal and pasture objectives at various times eg set stocking and rotational grazing.
+Successful graziers use a range of grazing strategies, such as set stocking and rotational grazing throughout the year, or a series of years, to meet different animal and pasture objectives at various times.
 Using a range of grazing techniques and varying the approach according to the needs of the animals and the pastures is referred to as tactical grazing.

-Set stocking describes the practice of grazing livestock in a particular paddock for an extended period of time.
+Set stocking describes the practice of grazing livestock in a paddock for an extended period.

 Under such a regime: